XimeraProject/ximeraFirstSteps/README.md

 Where "YOUR-GIT-USER" is replaced with your GitHub username.

 Now use VS Code to "Open Folder" and open `ximeraFirstSteps` For all platforms VS Code will ask if you "trust the authors."
 You do!

-### Allow extensions
+## Allow extensions

 Once you clone this repository, VS Code will ask you, via a pop-up (or a notification flag) in the lower right-hand corner, if you want to install extensions. **Install the suggested extensions.**
 Once the extensions are installed, you should have four new small buttons at the bottom right-hand corner of your screen in VS code.
 The new buttons will be named "PDF," "HTML," "Bake," "Serve," and "XimeraServer."
 Buttons

-### Bake with Xake
+## Bake

-If you press the "Bake" button, it should start downloading the Docker container.
+If you press the "Bake" button you'll find in the lower right corner of your screen.
+It should start downloading the Docker container.
 Then it should compile the course.
 The very **first** time it will compile all the documents.
 This will take some time.
 However, the next time you compile, it will only compile updated files and will be **much** faster.

-### Getting GPG Keys
+## Getting GPG Keys

-You need to have a GPG to deploy to the OSU server.
+At this time (9/2024), you even need to have a GPG key to deploy to the local server.
+This will change (hopefully very soon).

+To deploy to a public server (e.g. the OSU server), you need definitely need a (personal) GPG key.
 This ensures that no one "overwrites" your online course without you knowing.
 (Even if this did happen, you can always just re-deploy and contact the Ximera developers)

 Start by checking if you have GPG keys:
 ```